bitrix24/b24restdocs/api-reference/catalog/extra/catalog-extra-get-fields.md

-# Get Fields for Markup catalog.extra.getFields
+# Get Fields of Markup catalog.extra.getFields

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method returns markup fields.
+The method returns markup fields.

 No parameters.